-JIRA Integration with TestLodge Tool: Step-by-Step Tutorial
+JIRA Integration with TestLodge Tool: We Provide a Step-by-Step Tutorial Here

 Although it’s been possible to integrate JIRA test cases with TestLodge and several of the more popular issue tracking tools for some time, the JIRA upgrade adds new levels of flexibility, streamlining and communication to the testing experience.

-For those who already use, and are familiar with JIRA, bringing TestLodge onboard to organize your JIRA test case needs will create a smoother and more efficient work practice.
+For those who already use and are familiar with JIRA, bringing TestLodge onboard to organize your JIRA test case needs will create a smoother and more efficient work practice.

 TestLodge is a test case management tool that is remarkably easy to use.
 Teams can collaborate on test projects, manage their test cases with ease and report on the test results.